 Due to the operational mode of the fuel cell the value of CO and NOX are also significantly lower compared to a conventional gas appliance.

 No, various safety systems and gas valves prevent gas from escaping.

 If there is a gas failure, the BlueGEN will stop operation and send a fault report.

 If there is a power cut, the BlueGEN will automatically disconnect from the network and reduce output to a minimum in order to power itself.
 Thus the BlueGEN continues to operate and will increase output as soon as the power grid is available again.

 The BlueGEN needs oxygen from the air for the internal process of converting natural gas.

 The internal process of converting natural gas is most efficient when using water.
-Water consumption depends on what heating system is connected and amounts to between 0 and 1.25 litres an hour, in practice about 10 to 12 litres a day.
-When the heating system temperatures are low, as for example with underfloor heating, no additional water is needed during the heating season.
+Water consumption depends on what heating system is connected and amounts up to 1.5 litres an hour, in practice about 36 litres a day.

 Without heat recovery, the maximum flue gas temperature is around 200 °C. However with active heat recovery, the temperature is considerably lower.

 An Internet connection is absolutely necessary for remote monitoring and control.
 The average data volume is around just 10 MB a month.

 The temperature of the water depends on the temperature of the heat storage and the volume flow of the overall hydraulic system.
 At 2l/min the BlueGEN increases the temperature between 1 and 6 °C. So if the water within the heat storage has a temperature of 30 °C in the tapping zone, the BlueGEN would raise this temperature by about 4 °C and the water would re-enter the tank with a temperature of 34 °C. The following applies here: The higher the storage temperature is, the less the temperature will increase.
 At a water temperature of 65 °C, the temperature would be increased by about 1 °C.